jeffureta/filenameConverter/README.md

 ```

 The original file `My Document File.pdf` will be renamed to `my-document-file.pdf` in the same directory, while retaining its contents.

+## Known Issue

+- The renaming process may not work as expected on certain filesystems or platforms, resulting in the original file not being renamed.

+  - On macOS with Apple M1 chip, there is a known issue where the plus '+' symbol may not be properly replaced by a hyphen.
+This can affect the renaming of files containing the plus symbol.

+  If you encounter this issue, please ensure that you have appropriate permissions, and consider using an alternative method or manually renaming the file to achieve the desired formatting.